• Skip to primary navigation

 Many of the learning outcomes that have developed from this grant have been through the international worm conference I was able to attend in Raleigh NC in October of this year.
 The conference was great.
 Presenters from all over the world, presenting on many different approaches to vermiculture, vermicomposting and food waste mitigation spoke on the dynamics and tools of industrial vermiculture and the dynamics and tools of a more social justice based approach to food waste recovery/mitigation/composting.
 Many of the presenters were directly paired with large bovine operations and were harvesting the solid waste of animals for use in their feed for wormstock.
 Nearly all of the presenters practiced some form of pre-composting of feedstocks being fed to the worms.
 Personally I was interested in the tools and approaches of the larger industrial operations happening in more rural areas but truly my interest lies in the implementation of this work in urban areas with high concentrations of generated food waste.
 There are similar operations to what I am constructing in DC and Austin Texas.
 There is also a good model in Nottingham England.
 I’ve made a point to get into contact/or acquire the contact info for these folks and will be in touch with them as the Lawrence Worm Farm operation grows.
 There were lots of other details and nuances that tend more towards the science end of things, Some of this made sense to me, some of it is really meant for scientists.
 One thing that I did learn that will be very helpful for the test plot is that other studies have found between 15-20% worm castings to generally be the best mixture for increasing health and yield.

-Education has also come through the trial and error process of growing from a small educational pilot operation into a mid-scale operation with business aspirations.
+Education has also come through the trial and error process of growing from a small educational pilot operation into a small-scale operation with business aspirations.
 The education from the afforded opportunities is ongoing and this is something that I would like to elaborate upon more in the final report.

 Project Outcomes